alcfeoh/ngx-digital-display/README.md

-# DigitalDisplay
+# ngx-digital-display

-A small library to display digital numbers using SVG syntax.
+A small Angular library to display digital numbers using SVG syntax.

 ![img.png](img.png)

+## Usage example

+`<ngx-digital-display number="1" />`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.